-Political engagement means playing an active role in your community (locally, nationally, or internationally) by being involved in the democratic process, participating in public life, and collaborating with community organizations to solve community problems.
+Political engagement means playing an active role in your community (locally, nationally, or internationally) by being involved in the democratic process, participating in public life, and collaborating with others to strengthen the community and solve problems.

-Rochester Center for Community Leadership (RCCL) convenes the Committee for Political Engagement and advises student organizations with a political focus, including the College Democrats and the College Republicans.
+Rochester Center for Community Leadership (RCCL) convenes the Committee for Political Engagement and serves as an advocate for student organizations with a political focus, including the College Democrats and the College Republicans.
 We also serve as a resource for other student organizations planning activities with a political focus, such as awareness groups, fraternities, and sororities.

 Voting is one of the key ways that you can contribute to the democratic process.
 RCCL partners with the Rochester chapter of the League of Women Voters to get students registered to vote and out to the polls.